TomasHubelbauer/track-maker/readme.md

 The vertical axis seems to be reversed in OpenSCAD and probably CAD in general, so this tool should reflect that.

-### Implement zooming the viewport without affecting the coordinates rendered

-Implement scaling the viewport using the scroll wheel / gesture, but do not scale the numbers displayed in the UI hints etc.

 ### Implement opening a reference to trace over from a local file

 I have implemented opening references from a URL, but local file will be needed